 How much does laser teeth whitening cost?

 The cost of laser teeth whitening depends on the type of whitening system you pick in the dental clinic.
 Many office whitening systems consist of laser exposure or the activation of bleach and its penetration into the tooth enamel.
-On average, laser teeth whitening systems such as Zoom and Kor cost between $500 to $1000.
-The best way to find out the average cost of laser whitening is to get in touch with an experienced cosmetic dentist or oral hygienist.
-For a quick response with a quote according to your budget, get in touch with our team today.
+Abroad, in countries such as Germany, the UK and the US, laser teeth whitening systems such as Zoom and Kor cost between €500 and €1,000.
+At Dentfix in Istanbul, latest-technology in-office whitening is €170 to €250 for the full course.
+For a quick response with a quote according to your needs, get in touch with our team today — your online consultation is free.

 How much does teeth whitening cost with insurance?